Haoyi-SJTU/serial_port/README.md

 ## ⚙️ 2.
 Hardware and Code Configuration
 ### 2.1 Confirm Serial Port (COM Port)
-Before running the code, plug the CH340 module, and use a serial port assistant software (eg, YouShan, provided in this repository) to confirm the COM port number.
+Before running the code, plug the CH340 module, and use a serial port assistant software (eg, [ALITHON](https://www.alithon.com/downloads)) to confirm the COM port number.

 ### 2.2 Modify, Compile, and Run
 Open the serial.cpp file and modify the following parameters according to your actual situation: